Jovo Mišeljić

-Jovo Mišeljić (Serbian Cyrillic: Јово Мишељић; born 15 October 1967) is a Bosnian former footballer.
+Jovo Mišeljić (Serbian Cyrillic: Јово Мишељић; 15 October 1967 – 17 May 2023) was a Bosnian footballer who played as a forward.

-Club career
+Career

-After starting to play with his home city club FK Leotar still in the Yugoslav Second League, with the beginning of the war he moved to Serbia where he played a three solid seasons with FK Radnički Niš.
-In 1995, after a short spell in Spain with CD Badajoz, he moved to Cyprus to play with Aris Limassol where he will play three seasons and then transferring to Apollon FC (one of the biggest clubs in Cyprus.
+After starting to play with his home city club FK Leotar still in the Yugoslav Second League, with the beginning of the war he moved to Serbia where he played three solid seasons with FK Radnički Niš.
+In 1995, after a short spell in Spain with CD Badajoz, he moved to Cyprus to play with Aris Limassol FC where he played three seasons and then transferring to Apollon Limassol FC.
 Afterwards he moved to Greece to play for one season with Athinaikos F.C.
 In 2000, he returned to Serbia and signed with FK Proleter Zrenjanin, but shortly after one season returned to Radnički Niš.
 He also played a half season as a loaned player with his first club, FK Leotar, before finishing in a lower league OFK Niš.

-Personal life
+Personal life and death

-He currently resides in Cyprus where he occasionally plays non-league football and coaching smaller categories teams and the youth teams of Aris Limassol.
+Mišeljić resided in Cyprus where he occasionally played non-league football, as well as coached smaller category teams and the youth teams of Aris Limassol.

+Mišeljić died on 17 May 2023, at the age of 55.